 Teaching them about hard work and follow-through is something we as parents need to teach our children.
 We need to be showing them that hard work really does pay off!

 Goals for stay-at-home moms and goal setting for working moms may look different.
 Either way, they’re still goals.
 Goals that we desire to meet in order to feel productive and feel a sense of accomplishment.

-How to Set and Crush Goals
+How to Set Goals as Busy Moms

 The easiest way to set and crush your goals for this year is to put them within your reach.

 Don’t set a goal to lose 20 pounds.
 Set a goal to lose 20 pounds by working out 5 days a week for 30 minutes each day and making better food choices.

 Don’t set a goal to be a better mom.
 Set a goal to spend 30 minutes of quality, screen-free time with your kids each day.